walmartlabs/concord-website/docs/plugins-v1/gremlin.md

 `["containerId1", "containerId2"]`
     - `containerLabels`: Required - when `targetType` is `Random`.
 Input is a `key/value` pair eg. `{ "myContainerLabelKey": "myContainerLabelValue" }`.
-    - `containerCount`: Interger value - Number of docker containers that you want to attack that have a specific label.
+    - `containerCount`: Integer value - Number of docker containers that you want to attack that have a specific label.
 Can be used when `containerLabels` parameter is set.
 Defaults to `1`.
 - When `endPointType` is `kubernetes`
     - `k8s`:  Kubernetes target  parameters:
       - `cluster`: Required String - cluster identifier;